ijkguo/mx-rcnn/README.md

   `model` folder will be used to place model checkpoints along the training process.
 * Start training by running `python -m tools.train_rcnn --proposal ss` to use the selective search proposal.
 * Start testing by running `python -m tools.test_rcnn --proposal ss`.
+* An experiment yields 66.5 mAP, close to 66.9 as reported.

 ## Information
 * Download link to trained model